scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Modification of the Path Header

 An on-path adversary could modify the SCION path header, and replace the remaining part of path segments to the destination with different segments.
-Such replaced segments must include authorized segments, as otherwise the packet would be simply dropped on its way to the destination.
+Such replaced segments MUST include authorized segments, as otherwise the packet would be simply dropped on its way to the destination.
 The already traversed portion of the current segment and past segments can also be modified by the adversary (for instance, deleting and adding valid and invalid hop fields).
 On reply packets from the destination, the adversary can transparently revert the changes to the path header again.
 For instance, if an adversary M is an intermediate AS on the path of a packet from A to B, then M can replace the packet’s past path (leading up to, but not including M).
 The new path may not be a valid end-to-end path.
 However, when B reverses the path and sends a reply packet, that packet would go via M, which can then transparently change the invalid path back to the valid path to A. In addition, the endpoint address header can also be modified.

 Modifications of the SCION path and address header can be discovered by the destination endpoint by a data integrity protection system.
 Such a data integrity protection system, loosely analogous to the IPSec Authentication Header, exists for SCION but is out of scope for this document.
 This is described as the SCION Packet Authentication Option (SPAO) in [CHUAT22].